Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 3. “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate”

-In summary, Google Apps Script is another Function as a Service provided by Google, with the main features being free and quick integration with Google services.
-However, there are also many limitations, such as only being able to use its language, execution time cannot exceed 6 minutes, there are limits on execution counts, and it does not support multithreading, etc. For details, you can refer to my previous article.
+In summary, Google Apps Script is another Function as a Service (FaaS) offered by Google, mainly featuring free usage and quick integration with Google services.
+However, it has several limitations, such as only supporting its own language, a maximum execution time of 6 minutes, limits on the number of executions, no multi-threading support, and more.
+For details, please refer to my previous article.

-The conclusion is that it is not feasible due to:
+The conclusion is that it is not feasible, because:

-I managed to use Slack messages, Block Kit, and Forms to connect the entire process, but it was too easy to trigger the above issues, so I eventually gave up.
+Tried to use Slack messages, Block Kit, and Forms to connect the entire process, but it was too prone to the issues mentioned above, so it was eventually abandoned.

-If you want to do this, you still need to set up your own server and service; do not use Function as a Service!
+If you want to implement this system, you still need to run your own server and service; do not use Function as a Service!!

 ❌ Slack Workflow Form

-I also tried Slack’s built-in automation feature, the Workflow Form, but it cannot create dynamic form content (e.g., fetching branches for user selection); the only customizable part is the subsequent data submission step.
+I also tried Slack’s built-in automation feature, Workflow Form, but it cannot create dynamic form content (e.g., fetching branches for users to select).
+The only customizable part is the subsequent data submission step.

 ✅ Google Apps Script Web App GUI Form

-When one path is blocked, another opens.
-It seems we don’t have to be fixated on integrating with Slack.
-While integrating with Slack is the best solution since it directly integrates into existing team collaboration tools without needing to learn new tools, due to resource constraints, we can only settle for finding other stable and user-friendly methods.
+If the mountain doesn’t turn, the road turns.
+On second thought, it’s not necessary to be stuck on integrating with Slack.
+Using Slack integration is the best solution because it directly fits into the existing team collaboration tool, avoiding the need to learn new tools.
+However, due to resource constraints, we have to settle for other stable and easy-to-use methods.

-Looking back, Google Apps Script can be deployed as a Web App, allowing us to respond with a GUI Form when handling Web doGet requests, and after submitting the form, it can trigger subsequent GitHub integration processing.
+Looking back, Google Apps Script itself can be deployed as a Web App, which can respond with a GUI form during a Web doGet.
+After submitting the form, it triggers subsequent GitHub integration processes.

 Final Result 🎉